 Charles Ingalls, or Pa, as his children lovingly called him, taught us a great many lessons on living a good life.
 He was a man of character, strength, good morals, and fortitude.
-These lessons are echoed in Laura Ingalls Wilder’s writing as seen in the beautiful quote above.
-Pa lived a life that was deeply anchored in his unshakeable faith.
+These lessons are echoed in Laura Ingalls Wilder’s writing as illustrated in Laura’s beautiful quote above.
+Pa lived a life that was deeply anchored in his faith.

 He lived life with his characteristically joyful gusto, that blazing pioneer spirit that dreamed big dreams, and envisioned a better life for his family.
 Pa Ingalls certainly taught us a lot about life.
-His legacy lives on like the trails he blazed and the simple life he created with his family.
+His legacy lives on like the trails he blazed, his hard-working skills, and the simple life he created with his family.

 Pa had a hopeful perspective that encouraged everyone.
 He was optimistic and brightened everyone’s outlook on life.